Best Loser Wins

 By: Tom Hougaard

 Best Loser Wins did have an impact on my trading overall.
 Or more specifically, it altered the way I look at losing trades.
 A losing trade is only a loser if you don’t learn anything from it.
-If you can analyze what went wrong, the amount of money you lost is just the cost of that lesson.
+If you can analyze what went wrong, the amount of money you lost is the cost of that lesson.
+So don't waste that loss.

 Hougaard’s main idea is simple but powerful: the best traders aren’t the ones who never lose, but the ones who handle losing the best.
 He says, “The best loser wins.”
 That stuck with me.
 It’s not about being perfect.
 It’s about being honest with yourself, learning from your mistakes, and not letting your emotions take over.